GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    Programs now also allow for fast, binary multicolumn file i/o.

 ..
 [6]
-   While the netCDF format is the default, other formats are also possible, including user-defined formats.
+   While the netCDF format is the default, many other formats are also possible.

 ..
 [7]
    Vicenty, T. (1975), Direct and inverse solutions of geodesics on the